lochmueller/index/README.md

 - EXT:seal - Search Engine Abstraction Layer
 - (more to come - please create an PR to extend this list)

+## Open tasks and ideas / @todo

+- Add multi language support
+- Add access group restriction support
+- Stop Indexing if there is a new configuration on one level